 The latest patch for the fan made expansion Forgotten Empires gives Ornlu his very own Hero icon.
 Yep, the fans decided that spending their time making a Hero icon for only scenario-available Ornlu the Wolf was worth the time and effort.

 Mythology Gag: There are references to him in both Age of Mythology and Age of Empires III.
+And he turns up in the Montezuma campaign and Vindlandssaga missions in the Conquerors as well.

 The antagonist of the second level of Genghis Khan.
 Represented by a cavalier unit.